Meet the VBC team

 Community Centre Teacher

-Teacher Sam joined the VBCCC team in September 2017 and loves to share her knowledge with children in the village.
+Teacher Sam joined the VBCCC team in September 2017.
+She comes from a farming family and also started as a student at the school before being appointed as librarian, then promoted to English teacher.
+Sam loves to share her knowledge with children in the village.

-She is also studying English in the evenings to increase her level so she can continue university studies.
-In her free time she likes to read books, listen to music, visit her parents and play football.
+She is also studying English in the evenings through a scholarship supported by VBC, to increase her level so she can continue university studies.
+In her free time she likes to read books, listen to music, visit her parents, hang out with friends and play football.
 She loves to help others and to share what she has.

 Community Centre Librarian